mmilkin/cchaser/README.md

 ```
     pip install -r requirements.txt
 ```
-Enable the RaspberryPie camera, and stream video from raspberry pie, using mjpeg or streaming service of your preference.
+Enable the Raspberry Pi camera, and stream video from Raspberry Pi, using mjpeg or streaming service of your preference.
     _A good tutorial on how to do this can be found [here](http://blog.oscarliang.net/webcam-streaming-video-raspberry-pi-via-browser)_

 Settings
 --------
     Make Sure that the RPi.GPIO module is accesable *if it is not then the stub module will be used*
-    PIE_ADDRESS: the external address of the Raspberry Pie used for streaming video
+    PI_ADDRESS: the external address of the Raspberry Pi used for streaming video
     IMG_PORT: the port of the streaming service (ffmpeg)